JuliaKanechnaya/hello-world-backup/README.md

 # hello-world

-There is the first commit in me life.
+There is the first commit in my life.